Introduction: Sharp C1 Famicom Inspired NES T.V.

 Step 2: Preparing and Cutting

 After safely discharging the donor tv the old parts were removed and I started cutting the case.
 The holes are still fairly rough, I then filed and sanded for more straight edges and sharp corners.
-This is not critical as the panels from the Nintendo and door from the clone console have a larger area that will cover where I have cut tv.
+This is not important as the panels from the Nintendo and door from the clone console have a larger area that will cover where I have cut tv.

 Step 3: Sacrificing the NES and a Clone Console